Inflammatory Bowel Disease Treatment in Rochester, NY

 Inflammatory bowel disease (IBD) involves chronic intestinal disorders causing inflammation of all or part of your digestive tract.
 IBD consists of ulcerative colitis and Crohn’s disease.
 Both usually involve severe diarrhea, pain, fatigue and weight loss.
 IBD can be debilitating and sometimes leads to life-threatening complications.
-If you are experiencing the symptoms listed, contact Rochester Colon & Rectal Surgeons to discuss the diagnosis and treatment available.
-To schedule your consultation at our six colorectal treatment centers, please call (585) 222-6566.
+If you are experiencing symptoms of inflammatory bowel disease, contact Rochester Colon & Rectal Surgeons to discuss the diagnosis and treatment available at our six colorectal surgery centers in Rochester, NY.
+To schedule your consultation with our colorectal surgeons, please call (585) 222-6566 today.

 While there seems to be no specific cause of IBD, many medical professionals believe there’s a heavy genetic component, and you are more likely develop IBD if a direct relative has it.
 Others think it also has to do with immune system responses.
 When people get viral or bacterial infections, the immune system triggers a response that can inflame the digestive tract, and the inflammation goes away when the infection is gone.
 However, in cases for patients with IBD, the digestive tract sometimes gets inflammed without cause and attacks its own cells.
 This type of inflammation can cause IBD as well.